Switzerland and Nepal

 Using the FDFA’s online consular services while abroad.

 The relevant Swiss representation abroad can answer any questions concerning the FDFA’s online desk.

-Visas for Switzerland, Latvia, Liechtenstein, Poland and Slovak Republic for people living in Nepal
+Visas for Switzerland, Latvia, Liechtenstein, Belgium, Poland and Slovak Republic for people living in Nepal

 List of information sources and contact points with regard to entering Switzerland and residency